Assessment at Coleridge

 Our Assessment System at Coleridge Primary School

-As always, there will be opportunities at Parent Consultation Evenings to discuss your child’s progress and attainment, along with an end of year school report.
+If you ever want to discuss your child’s attainment, please speak to the class teacher.
+As always, there will be opportunities at Open Evenings to discuss your child’s progress and attainment each term, along with an end-of-year school report.